MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 ### Word, PowerPoint, and Excel permissions

-In Word, PowerPoint, and Excel, when a user applies a sensitivity label that lets them assign permissions to a document, they are prompted to specify their choice of users and permissions.
+In Word, PowerPoint, and Excel, when a user applies a sensitivity label that lets them assign permissions to a document, they are prompted to specify their choice of users and permissions when the encryption is applied.

 For example, with the Azure Information Protection unified labeling client, users can: